 1. Use a secure file-sharing and messaging platform

 Usually, these secure platforms are combined together with security protocols such as encryption, two-factor authentication, and storage on secured data centers.
 A combination of these features will ensure that you’re effectively protecting client confidentiality while sharing data.

 2. Store Physical Documents in an Environment with Controlled Access

 3. Comply with Industry Regulations (ISO 27001, SOC-2 , HIPAA, PIPEDA)

-These three industry regulations work hand-in-hand to secure a client’s data.
-SOC-2 is the more foundational ordinance as it is the framework used by all technology services or SaaS companies, entailing them to store customer data in a secure file-sharing platform to guarantee organizational controls while also practicing effective safeguarding of the privacy of the client.
+These four industry regulations work hand-in-hand to secure a client’s data.
+ISO 27001 and SOC-2 are the more foundational ordinance as they are frameworks used by all technology services or SaaS companies, entailing them to store customer data in a secure file-sharing platform to guarantee organizational controls while also practicing effective safeguarding of the privacy of the client.